romanutti/logistic-regression/README.md

 ### Run scripts

-The code can be executed by running the *excercise.mlx* script as a MATLAB live script.
+The code can be executed by running the *excercise_2.mlx* script as a MATLAB live script.
 Running the entire script may take some time, as explorative analyses for some excercises go through a large number of iterations.

 ## Authors